 While on OPT, travel signatures are valid for 6 months and must be renewed if it will expire before re-entry to the U.S. Check the travel signature date on page 2 of your most recently issued I-20.
 You may leave the U.S. without an updated travel signature.

-*During COVID-19 (starting March 16, 2020): the IPO is closed and cannot accept I-20s for signatures.
-You may request a reprint of your I-20 through the OPT I-20 reprint E-Form for an emailed I-20 that you will need to print.
+You may request a reprint of your I-20 through the I-20 Reprint E-Form for an emailed I-20 that you will need to print.
 The approval emails occasionally go into your Spam/Junk folder.
-Please check this folder if 2-3 business days have passed and you have not received the approval email yet.
+Please check this folder if 10-12 business days have passed and you have not received the approval email yet.

 Renewing Your Visa Stamp